John-Nagle/impostormaker/doc/impostornotes.md

 and the impostor usually looks better than the standard low level of detail model.
 An in-world demo of this is being set up, and visiting that demo area is the way to see how this works.

+The current impostor images are 128x64 pixels for each view, or 128x512 for the entire impostor.

 (SLURL goes here.)

 To make impostor images, a picture-taking fixture is used.
 This rotates an object on a turntable in front of